Finding the perfect coffee machine for your particular needs can be like finding a needle in a haystack, there are such a huge number of options!

 Check Price - Amazon UK

 So these are semi-automatic traditional espresso coffee machines.
-The “semi automatic” bit, indicates that they have a pump to create the pressure to pull the shot, vs fully manual espresso coffee machines such as the La Pavoni Europiccola, which create the pressure via a lever.
+The “semi automatic” bit, implies that they have a pump to create the pressure to pull the shot, vs fully manual espresso coffee machines such as the La Pavoni Europiccola, which create the pressure via a lever.

 And at this end of the price range, we’re specifically talking about “domestic” espresso machines.